openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `initiate_issuance_endpoint`: OPTIONAL.
 URL of the issuance initation endpoint of a Wallet.

-If the issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following claimed URL is used: `openid-initiate-issuance://`.
+If the Credential Issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following claimed URL is used: `openid-initiate-issuance://`.

 ## Server Metadata {#server-metadata}